Weather

 If general city sightseeing is more your thing, conditions are generally alright for this in June.
 The temples and gardens of Kyoto are always charming, Tokyo's bustling neighborhoods can be enjoyed in any weather, and the fascinating (and infamous) cities of Hiroshima and Nagasaki pack a cultural and historic punch at any time of year.

-Natsu Matsuri.
-Japanese summer festivals, or natsu matsuri, are held in many towns, cities, neighborhoods, and even small local streets throughout the country, all summer long.
+Natsu Matsuri, Nationwide.
+Japanese summer festivals, or natsu matsuri, are held in many towns, cities, neighborhoods, and even small local streets throughout the country, all summer.
 These usually include traditional dancing, music and costumes, portable shrines, large crowds, and plenty of food and drink.

 Traveling to Japan in June?
 Check out these great itineraries

 Hike Japan's Nakasendo Trail - 5 Days.
-Step back in time and immerse yourself in nature on this five-day hiking trip along the historic Nakasendo Trail.
-Feudal lords and samurai once walked this mountain path connecting Kyoto and Tokyo.
+Step back in time and immerse yourself in nature on this five-day hiking trip along the historic Nakasendo Trail, a mountain path connecting Kyoto and Tokyo that samurai and feudal lords once walked.

 Explore Japan's Islands - 10 Days.
-Visit two of Japan's largest cities, Tokyo and Osaka, as well as some of the lesser-known islands surrounding the main island.
-Stargaze on Hachijojima, admire the volcano on Aogashima, and more.
+Visit two of Japan's largest cities, Tokyo and Osaka, as well as some of the lesser-known islands surrounding Honshu.
+Stargaze on Hachijojima, admire the volcano on Aogashima, and wrap things up with fresh seafood and 20th-century history in Nagasaki.

 More Helpful Information